Arjunlakhanpall/Neurolinked/README.md

 * **Neural Bridge:** A trainable **CNN + BiLSTM** projection layer that maps EEG features into the **BART** embedding space.
 * **Data Ops:** High-performance dataset sharding (ZuCo-ready) for scalable supervised training.
 * **Inference API:** GPU-ready FastAPI service with **SQI (Signal Quality Index)** guards and Prometheus metrics.

 ---

+## 🏗️ Technical Architecture

+The architecture is designed to handle the high noise-to-signal ratio of EEG data while utilizing the linguistic power of pretrained Large Language Models (LLMs).
+The "Bridge" translates raw neural temporal features into tokens the decoder can understand.

+---